-Our brand new range of HUSKY short-fills are proving to be very popular.
+Our brand new range of HUSKY short fill bottles are proving to be very popular.
 With a choice of 30ml, 60ml & 120ml sizes in clear and smokey PET they are a great looking bottle, with tamper evident two-part caps available for all bottles.

 These bottles are termed ‘SHORT-FILL’ by the vaping community.
 The bottles can be any size (normally 60ml, 100ml or 120ml) and have free space in the bottle for a nicotine booster to be added.
 The short-fill e-liquid itself is nicotine-free.
 The basic idea is to add your required strength of nicotine as a shot in the top of the bottle, then shake to combine the two.
 A full explanation can be found here